Scientists say unreported drug data a health hazard

 As of 2008, the global drug industry body the International Federation of Pharmaceutical Manufacturers and Associations also required its members -- which include the world's major drugmakers -- to register all trials in patients and publish a summary of the results.

-"The current situation is a disservice to research participants, patients, health systems, and the whole endeavor of clinical medicine," they wrote.
+"The current situation is a disservice to research participants, patients, health systems, and the whole endeavour of clinical medicine," they wrote.

 The BMJ has long been campaigning for greater transparency in clinical trials and has attacked the drug industry for being reluctant and slow to publish data from human trials of drugs in the later stages of development, and from trials of medicines already licensed and on the market.